message/iata/LB.md

 3. Passengers and airline crew are subject to a COVID-19 PCR test upon arrival at their own expense.
 The test must be paid before departure at <a href="https://pass.moph.gov.lb/">https://pass.moph.gov.lb/</a> .
 - This does not apply to:
 - passengers younger than 12 years;
-- airline crew staying for a maximum of 48 hours.
+- airline crew staying for a maximum of 48 hours;
+- Effective 1 March 2022, passengers with:
+- a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days and at most 6 months before departure; or
+- a COVID-19 vaccination certificate showing that they were fully vaccinated and received a booster dose at least 14 days and at most 6 months before departure.
 4. Airline crew staying for a maximum of 48 hours are subject to self-isolation until their next flight.
 5. Passengers transiting through Beirut (BEY) to Syria must have a negative COVID-19 PCR test result issued at most 48 hours before departure and are subject to a COVID-19 PCR test upon arrival, at their own expense.
 - This does not apply to: